temporalio/documentation/docs/visibility.md

 #### Custom Search Attributes

-Custom Search Attributes can be [added to a Temporal Cluster only by using `tctl`](/tctl/admin/cluster/add-search-attributes).
+Custom Search Attributes can be added to a Temporal Cluster by using `tctl search-attribute create`.
 Adding a Search Attribute makes it available to use with Workflow Executions within that Cluster.

 There is no hard limit on the number of attributes you can add.